elsoul/skeet-doc/articles/doc/en/backend/basic-architecture.md

 ### Skeet Yarn Install/Build

+Select Functions to run yarn command
+Press a key to toggle all functions

 ```bash
 $ skeet yarn install/build
 ?
 Select Services to run yarn command (Press <space> to select, <a> to toggle all, <i> to invert selection, and <enter> to proceed)